What It's About

 The factor of entitlement in marriage and in other relationships is compelling as to its force for destructiveness, whether it causes relationships to implode or continue in dysfunction.

-In the belly of entitlement are the other two Es of operant narcissism, a scarcity of empathy and the affinity for exploitation.
+In the belly of entitlement are the other two Es of operational narcissism, a scarcity of empathy and the affinity for exploitation.
 Entitled people demand what they want, often through exploiting others, based in their complete lack of desire to empathise with others.

 Where there’s entitlement without accountability, tyranny follows, whether it’s a quiet and seething undercurrent or it’s overt.
 Safe people are willing to be held to account, and hold themselves to account, because they realise we all have the capacity to be entitled.